Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/schedule.md

 # Bioinformatics_workshop

 ## Day1
-- Introduction
+- 12 -12:30 Introduction
   - Intro to workshop, DAC, and personal intros.

-- Introduction to bioinformatics lecture
-- Fred sequencing lecture (45 min with time for discussion?)
+- 12:30-1 Fred sequencing lecture (30 min with time for discussion?)

+- 1-1:45 Intro to HPC and basic bash commands

+- 1:45-2:15 Break Out room #1

-- Common file formats for bioinformatics
+- 2:15 - 3:00 Advanced scripting and Common file formats for bioinformatics
-  - FASTA and FASTQ (exercises for manipulating these files)
+  - FASTA and FASTQ ( looping exercises for manipulating these files)
   - Principles of alignments and BAM/SAM/CRAM
   - Genomic region files (GTF/GFF, BED, BED+ examples (e.g. narrowPeak format for ChIP-seq))

+- 3:00 - 3:30 Break Out room #2

+- 3:30 - 4:30 Installing bioinformatics software using a CLI (do we want a break out room here)

-- Basic scripting (basic bash scripting, submitting jobs to HPC)
+- 4:30 - 5 Submitting Jobs on Discovery Basic scripting (basic bash scripting, submitting jobs to HPC)
-- Installing bioinformatics software using a CLI

 ## Day2
 - Basics of R programming (review)